devpointstudios/dps-react-assessment/README.md

  1. Create a new Beers Component - `client/src/components`
  2. Add a new client side route - `/beers` that renders our new Beers Component.
 Our routes are defined in `client/src/components/App.js`.
- 3. Use `axios`, `fetch` or any other HTTP Request library to GET the first 50 beers from `/api/all_beers`.
+ 3. Use `axios`, `fetch` or any other HTTP Request library to GET the first 50 Beers from `/api/all_beers`.
 The way you choose to display / style this is up to you.
- 4. Use `axios`, `fetch` or any other HTTP Request library to GET the first 50 beers from `/api/all_breweries`.
+ 4. Use `axios`, `fetch` or any other HTTP Request library to GET the first 50 Breweries from `/api/all_breweries`.
 The way you choose to display / style this is up to you.
 You can create a new route and have it on a different page or you could use your Beers Component and a Grid system to show all beers and breweries side by side.
  5. Make sure to use enough attributes to make the site interesting.
 Most Beers and Breweries have an image or multiple images.

 ### PART II - Controlled Data Fetching (This is an important step, please don't skip it)